Review: Oren Ambarchi – Simian Angel

 This conclusion is a slight return of the material that opens “Simian Angel.”
 This initial groove feels derived from—or at least tangentially related to—music for dancing, and the duo’s complete synchronicity makes this one of the most physically moving sections on the whole album.
 It’s less than five minutes into the track, however, that the music comes apart into more harmonious droning before entering fully new age territory.
 Impressionistic piano glides across the mix, which is even more sparse here than on “Palm Sugar Candy.”
 Baptista mostly lays out, and giving this dreamy ambient section room to breathe only heightens the effects of the bombast that surrounds it.

 Simian Angel is another success for Ambarchi, and one that feels more approachable and compassionate than much of his work this decade—taking into account both solo and collaborative releases.
 The album makes a case for musical malleability, as its strengths lie not in Ambarchi’s individual ideas as much as in his ability to respond and adapt to each new challenge that faces him.
-While certain guitar tones or harmonic tricks will always bear his touch, the joy of being a fan of Ambarchi’s music comes from the constant upending of expectations: Each new album is an exercise in stretching his musical identity into unheard forms. –Connor Lockie
+While certain guitar tones or harmonic tricks will always bear his touch, the joy of being a fan of Ambarchi’s music comes from the constant upending of expectations: Each new album is an exercise in stretching his musical identity into unheard forms. –Audrey Lockie